GolovchenkoA/AWS-Certified-Developer-Exam-DVA-C02/README.md

 After some time you should see an alarm in CloudWatch.
 And when new EC2 instances are created you can see those events in the Auto Scaling Group on "Activity" tab.

+⚠️ ⚠️ ⚠️ Do not foreget to remove the created resources:
+- The Auto Scaling Group
+- The Load Balancer
+- The instances will be automatically terminated
+- The target group doesn't cost us anything.

 ## 9 AWS IAM